2019 WARHAWK BUSINESS PLAN COMPETITION

 3. Applicants are highly encouraged to use software such as LivePlan to aid in the development of their business plan.

 4. Submit plan and video link to email@example.com and cc: firstname.lastname@example.org

 Stage Three – WARHAWK BUSINESS PLAN COMPETITION - Pitch

 Due Date April 3rd, 2019 from 5:30pm-7pm in Hyland Hall - Timmerman Auditorium.

 The Pitch Competition details.

-- Judges will use the attached judging form.
+Judges will use the following judging criteria to judge the candidates pitches:

 * University of Wisconsin-Whitewater CEO Faculty advisors may admit applicants to the Warhawk Business Plan competition at their discretion after posted deadlines (e.g. based on in-class performance).